 Talk to your insurance agent about the possibilities, and make sure you are clear about what you want covered.

-Business umbrella/liability insurance will probably need to be purchases separately, and you should check into a home business endorsement if you want protection for your home business.
+Business umbrella/liability insurance will probably need to be purchased separately, and you should check into a home business endorsement if you want protection for your home business.

 Many insurance companies can add umbrella insurance to your package, and the policy is added to your current premiums.